Event Specialist Part Time Sales - MyNorth.com

 -

-Timely complete of all call reports, paperwork, and on-going personal training by required deadlines
+Timely completion of all call reports, paperwork, and on-going personal training by required deadlines .

 Qualifications: